-Takayasu’s arteritis (TAK) is a rare condition that involves inflammation of the lining of large blood vessels called arteries.
-This inflammation can seriously damage important arteries including those that supply blood to the heart and lungs.
-TAK is sometimes called aortic arch syndrome.
+Takayasu arteritis (TAK) is a rare condition that involves inflammation of the lining of large blood vessels called arteries.
+It is sometimes called aortic arch syndrome.

-As an autoimmune disease, TAK occurs when the body’s immune system attacks its own healthy cells and tissues.
+Takayasu Arteritis is an autoimmune disease, which means it occurs when the body’s immune system attacks its own healthy cells and tissues.
 The reason why it does this is not well understood.

-As TAK progresses, the blood vessels become inflamed and tender.
+As Takayasu arteritis progresses, the blood vessels become inflamed and tender.
 This is especially common over the carotid arteries in the neck – the blood vessels that supply the brain with blood – which are close to the surface of the skin.
-TAK is a medical emergency that can result in serious consequences including blindness and stroke, if it is not diagnosed and treated as quickly as possible.

 - Heart or Aorta: If the heart’s blood vessels are involved, patients may feel chest pain.
 Eventually, inflammation can cause swelling of the blood vessel walls and blockage of arteries.
 If the aorta, the body’s main artery, is affected, the heart can have trouble properly pumping blood.